roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

  Derek still had a few inches left.
 Sneering a bit, Derek reared back, and...

  "AHHH FUCK YES!"
 Helena screamed out in pleasure.
 With one heroic thrust, Derek had buried the remainder of his large cock deep into Helena's asshole.
 "That's it Derek!
 That's fucking it!
 That's how you do it!
 That's how a man fucks!"
-Report_Story #3